-This page deals with Bol Processor BP3 making use of an updated version of Csound orchestra file “default.orc”.
-Now, modifications of the diapason (‘A4’ frequency) in the Settings have an influence on the production of Csound scores.
+This page deals with the Bol Processor BP3 using an updated version of the Csound orchestra file "default.orc".
+Changes to the diapason ('A4' frequency) in the settings now affect the production of Csound scores.

-In the revised Csound orchestra file, a few lines have been added to modify the value of icps (frequency of the oscillator) according to that of argument p4:
+In the revised Csound orchestra file, a few lines have been added to change the value of icps (oscillator frequency) according to that of the p4 argument:

 if (p4 < 15.0) then